Last reviewed August 16, 2026

 • Subject to the “unreasonably loud or harsh” test on public roads.

-• Cannot replace the factory horn for the 200-ft audibility requirement at annual safety inspection.
+• Cannot replace the factory horn for the audibility check at annual safety inspection.

 The island geography and active tourism enforcement (Waikiki, Lahaina) make public-road use of a train horn particularly visible — portable or otherwise.